top of page

 Conclusion

-The benefits of therapeutic massage are extensive, and although the ACC does not subsidise it, there are associated treatments that may be covered.
-Additionally, you may claim for massage therapy from your medical insurance providers.
+The benefits of therapeutic massage are extensive, and although the ACC does not subsidize it, associated treatments may be covered.
+Additionally, you may claim massage therapy from your medical insurance providers.

-We understand the importance of enabling our patients to achieve optimum health and wellbeing.
-We value all of our patients as individuals and strive to provide the best health care treatment based on each patient's needs.
+We understand the importance of enabling our patients to achieve optimum health and well-being.
+We value all our patients as individuals and strive to provide the best healthcare treatment based on each patient's needs.

-Our service is based on professionalism, quality patient outcomes, respect and safety adherence.
-Start your journey towards improving your quality of life with therapeutic massage and book your free 15-minute consultation today.
+Our service is based on professionalism, quality patient outcomes, respect, and safety adherence.
+Start your journey towards improving your quality of life with a therapeutic massage, and book your free 15-minute consultation today.
+Thank you for taking the time to read this Blog Post.
+Don't forget to like, subscribe, and share this post.
+If you have any more questions or concerns, check out our Acute-Acupuncture Wellington Frequently Asked Questions (FAQs), as we find these help to answer most people's questions.

 Recent Posts